About the consortium

-The interrelations between loneliness and ostracism, stress regulation systems and inflammation, social behaviour and emotion regulation, as well as psychiatric symptoms are studied by combining biomarkers, brain imaging and observation data.
+The interrelations between loneliness and ostracism, stress regulation systems and inflammation, social behaviour, emotion regulation, speech and language development, as well as psychiatric symptoms are studied by combining biomarkers, brain imaging and observation data.
 The gained knowledge can be applied to the development of school and service systems as well as interventions.

 Further information: Linnea Karlsson, director of the subproject, email@example.com

 Developmental trajectories and consequences of loneliness and ostracism: individual and contextual intervening mechanisms